guillemaguilapalleja/react-fastapi-app/README.md

 `npm start`

-## OPTION 2: Running it by means of Docker compose
+### OPTION 2: Running it by means of Docker compose

 1) Run in the root of the project:

 `docker-compose up --build`

+## TESTS

+To run the tests of the back-end, you need to go to the tests folder:

+`cd backend/tests`

+And run:

+`pytest`